Ralph Natale: Criminal career

 In 1979, Natale was convicted of arson for firebombing a furniture store in an insurance fraud scheme; he was sentenced to 12 years in prison.
 The following year, he was convicted of participating in a drug deal involving 500,000 quaaludes and 10 kilos of cocaine; he was sentenced to 15 years in prison.
 It was during his prison sentence that he met Joey Merlino and the two allegedly conspired to take over the Philadelphia crime family from John Stanfa.
 In 1990, he conspired and ordered the murder of bookmaker Louis "Louie Irish" DeLuca.
-James "Jimmy Brooms" DiAddorio was shot six times and murdered whilst he was talking on the phone four months later; his murder also directly ordered by Natale.
+James "Jimmy Brooms" DiAddorio was shot six times and murdered four months later; his murder ordered by Natale.

 Stanfa was arrested for Racketeer Influenced and Corrupt Organizations Act violations in March 1994, was convicted in 1995, and sentenced to life in 1996.
 With most of Stanfa's supporters also arrested and convicted, Merlino, released from prison in November 1994, named Natale, who was released from prison on parole, as the new boss while positioning himself as his underboss.
 During Natale's reign, Merlino was the real power in the family, allowing Natale to become boss to direct law enforcement attention away from himself.

-On October 5, 1995, when John Veasey, Philly mafia hitman-turned government witness, was set to testify against John Stanfa and his men, his brother William Veasey was murdered.
+On October 5, 1995, when John Veasey, Philadelphia mafia hitman-turned government witness, was set to testify against John Stanfa and his men, his brother William Veasey was murdered.
 A year later, Natale had North Jersey capo Joseph Sodano murdered because he refused to attend two separate meetings.
 His last confirmed involvement in murder was with 61-year old Anthony Turra in March 1998, who was found shot to death in front of his home before he could come to trial for plotting to murder Merlino.